 Healthcare Revenue Recovery Group (HRRG) is a debt collection agency located in Plantation, Florida.

 You may see HRRG listed on your credit report as a collections account.
-This can happen if you forgot to pay a bill and your account was sent to a debt collector.
+This can happen if you didn’t pay a bill.

 However, it is possible to have HRRG collections removed before 7 years, and you may not even have to pay it.

 (While debt collectors may not want this information to be widely known, it’s your right to be informed.)

 Lexington Law is a professional credit repair law firm that works with people who want to fix their credit.